jcubic/lips/docs/docs/scheme-intro/continuations.md

 :::info

-Note that the above code will creae an infinite loop when called inside an expression like `let`.
+Note that the above code will create an infinite loop when called inside an expression like `let`.
 It will only work at top level.

 :::